 To realize that we don’t have to live in the dark sides of our minds, that there is a LIGHT shining to show us the way out of our private “hells’ is “having a spiritual awaking” (Billiette Calling!
 March 1974).

-It took the Fargo AA Board of Directors 82 days to finally respond to my request – they were not truthful and verbally threatening!
-I vividly remember Billiette Calling this stinking thinking behaving!
+It took the Fargo AA Board of Directors 82 days to finally respond to my request – when they finally did respond, they were not truthful and verbally threatened me.
+I remember Billiette calling this stinking thinking behaving!
+Steven

 Hyperlinks in the paper copy viewed at blog site – https://dialecticanalyticalman.wordpress.com/.